Washington is a dream for road trippers, with landscapes that include volcanoes, rocky mountains, ocean, and high desert.

 The eastern side is much less populated than the more metropolitan western side.
 But the small towns and vast mountain ranges make the east side of Washington well-worth a leisurely drive.

-Washington’s diverse landscapes make it one of the most exciting states to explore, and these scenic drives in Washington traverse mountain passes and deep canyons.
-Read on to discover the perfect scenic drive for your Washington adventure.
+The Evergreen State’s diverse landscapes make it one of the most exciting states to explore, and these scenic drives in Washington traverse mountain passes and deep canyons.
+Read on to discover the perfect scenic drive for your adventure.

 1. North Cascades Highway: Highway 20